timfitzzz/naive-gh-events/README.md

 By generating event-specific language outputs, each of these can be manipulated sensitively to provide natural language summaries for single events, as well as to group events in a way that makes sense.

-In addition, naive-gh-events' markdown output (default) contains urls, making it quite easy to use this library to create a custom GitHub event tracking solution using only Markdown rendering.
+In addition, naive-gh-events' markdown output (default) contains URIs, making it quite easy to use this library to create a custom GitHub event tracking solution using only Markdown rendering.

 In sum, this implementation provides natural language and event collation functionality already used to generate social feeds on GitHub.com, but which are not provided by existing official or semi-official GitHub API libraries.